Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Oktober 2024 05.25.56 UTC
+- WIB: Rabu, 23 Oktober 2024 06.24.39 UTC
-- WITA: Rabu, 23 Oktober 2024 06.25.56 UTC
+- WITA: Rabu, 23 Oktober 2024 07.24.39 UTC
-- WIT: Rabu, 23 Oktober 2024 07.25.56 UTC
+- WIT: Rabu, 23 Oktober 2024 08.24.39 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: inspirational
+Kategori: success